edinburgh-university-OOSA/final-assessment-freddiegi02/README1.md

 The display.py script is used to display the data.
 The README.md file contains the instructions for running the code.
 Task 1 - 5 are the scripts that were used to process the data and where the code sould be run from.
-The LVIS2009 and LVIS2015 directories contain the datasets and geotiffs for each year.
+The LVIS2009 and LVIS2015 directories are where the scripts will export the datasets and Geotiff to.

 ### Running the code
 To run the code you will need to use a python command line parser for each task.